Newbie77/CourseraAppliedDataScienceSpecialization/Course_1_Introduction_to_Data_Science_in_Python/README.md

 - Employ the pandas library to import and manipulate data</br>
 - Apply indexing and querying to DataFrames, and deal with missing values</br>

-Assignment: Assignment 2 - Pandas Introduction
+Assignment: Assignment 2 - Pandas Introduction</br>
 Link: https://github.com/nataliak29/CourseraAppliedDataScienceSpecialization/blob/master/Course_1_Introduction_to_Data_Science_in_Python/AssignmentWeek2.ipynb

 ### Week 3: